penguoir/uni-things/personal-statement.md

 solve a few of the British Informatics Olympiad questions.
 I completed Grow with Google’s "Machine Learning Crash Course" which gave me practical knowledge of machine learning.
-I have an interest in cybersecurity and attended an online lecture about Cloud Security Strategies at AWS.
+I have an interest in cybersecurity and attended an online lecture about cloud security strategies at AWS.
 I was struck by the depth required to safeguard security, from every processor to the entire organisation.
 I have learned more about cybersecurity and privacy by listening to a Strachey lecture.

-Using the connections and resources offered by HackClub, an online community providing tools and contacts, I co-founded my school’s HackClub where we teach students how to code through working on projects once a week.
+Using the connections and resources offered by HackClub, an online community providing tools and contacts (including a founders-only meeting with Elon Musk), I co-founded my school’s HackClub where we teach students how to code through working on projects once a week.
 I am currently working on a website which teaches programming online.
 The goal is to have a platform which helps students learn how to code through doing, rather than theory.

-Outside of computing, I enjoy cooking Italian cuisine, I play electric bass and attained a distinction in Grade 8 piano.
+Outside of computing, I enjoy cooking Italian cuisine and playing chess.
+Also, I play electric bass and have attained a distinction in Grade 8 piano.

 I am an enthusiastic Computer Scientist and look forward to being able to build ever more exciting programs as my knowledge grows.